 By 1938, “The Colonial” had become”The Fox” Theatre.
 A hotel was also housed in the building.
 (Courtesy Bass Photo Co.
 Collection, Indiana Historical Society)

 Can you remember back when couples used to dance down at the Fox?

 Probably not, unless you were alive and kicking around the early 1900s.
 It all started in the summer of 1909 when “The Colonial Theatre” was built at the corner of Illinois and New York Street.
 The theatre, which seated about 1400 people, shared a building with The Colonial Hotel.
 Eager theater patrons entered the lobby from the northwest portion of the building.

 By the mid 1930’s, movies had supplanted Vaudeville as the popular form of entertainment.
 According to the Indianapolis City Directory, “The Colonial” changed its name to “The Empress” in 1937 and showed motion pictures.

-In 2014, theatrics on the site are relegated to animated exchanges within a tall, artless building.
+Today, theatrics on the site are relegated to animated exchanges within a tall, artless building.
 Indiana Avenue no longer exists between Illinois Street and Capitol Avenue, having been replaced by the great wall of AUL.

 Burlesque, however, is enjoying somewhat of a revival– nationwide and locally.
 Indianapolis has several troops, performing at a number of venues around the city, rekindled first by White Rabbit Cabaret in Fountain Square.